w3c/wai-intro-wcag/content/docs.md

 Supplemental guidance goes beyond the requirements of WCAG.
 It is **not required** to meet WCAG.
 Much of the guidance is essential for people with certain impairments, including cognitive and learning disabilities and low vision.

-* About Supplemental Guidance - *coming December 2021*
+* About Supplemental Guidance - *coming February 2022*
-* All Supplemental Guidance - *coming December 2021*
+* All Supplemental Guidance - *coming February 2022*

 ## Additional Resources